juanmaguitar/webpack-multiple-entry-points/README.md

 ## Install

+First of all you must install dependencies

+`npm install`

-Install dependencies and create the bundles by doing
+and then create you can create the bundles by doing

-`npm install && npm start`
+`npm start`

 Then you can open `pageA.html` or `pageAB.html` and check how the js files have been created properly and how webpack is also managing the async loading

-## Original Description
+## Description

+This example shows:
-This example shows how to use multiple entry points with a commons chunk.
+- how to use multiple entry points
+- how to create a common chunk w/ shared dependencies
+- how to do async loading and let webpack handle it

-In this example you have two (HTML) pages `pageA` and `pageB`.
+In this example you have two (HTML) pages `pageA` and `pageAB`.
 You want to create individual bundles for each page.
 In addition to this you want to create a shared bundle that contains all modules used in both pages (assuming there are many/big modules in common).
-The pages also use Code Splitting to load a less used part of the features on demand.
+The pages also use Code Splitting to load a less used part of the features on demand (async loading).

 You can see how to define multiple entry points via the `entry` option and the required changes (`[name]`) in the `output` option.
 You can also see how to use the CommonsChunkPlugin.